ibm-cloud-docs/power-iaas/pricing.md

     | Volume 1 (20 GB), volume 2 (10 GB) | Multiple backing volumes   | 30 GB          |
     {: caption="Calculation of image backing volume" caption-side="bottom"}

-- **Deployed VM volumes** are created when you deploy a VM with an image.
-The deployed VMs get a copy of all the volumes in the image.
-Any additional data volumes attached to the deployed VM are already accounted for under Data Volumes.
-The following table shows an example of how you are billed based on the VMs that you deploy:
+- **Deployed VSI volumes** are created when you deploy a VSI with an image.
+The deployed VSIs get a copy of all the volumes in the image.
+Any additional data volumes attached to the deployed VSI are already accounted for under Data Volumes.
+The following table shows an example of how you are billed based on the VSIs that you deploy:

     | Image backing volume | You are billed |
     | -------------------- | -------------- |
     | 20 GB                | 20 GB          |
     | 20 GB + 30 GB        | 50 GB          |
-    {: caption="Calculation of deployed VMs volume" caption-side="bottom"}
+    {: caption="Calculation of deployed VSIs volume" caption-side="bottom"}

-- **Deployed virtual machine snapshots** are the snapshots of the volumes that are taken after the virtual machine is deployed.
-The size of the volume snapshot is related to the number of updates that are made to the virtual machine.
-When you take a snapshot for the first time, the size of the snapshot is a fraction of the size of one or more volumes of the virtual machine.
+- **Deployed VSI snapshots** are the snapshots of the volumes that are taken after the VSI is deployed.
+The size of the volume snapshot is related to the number of updates that are made to the VSI.
+When you take a snapshot for the first time, the size of the snapshot is a fraction of the size of one or more volumes of the VSI.
 The size of subsequent snapshots might increase based on the changes that are made to the original volume.

-For an example, consider a virtual machine with a volume of 100 GB.
+For an example, consider a VSI with a volume of 100 GB.
 The size of the first snapshot is 100 GB.
 The size of the second snapshot might be 1 GB.

 Snapshot sizes are not predictable as they are related to the updates made to the volume between two snapshots.
 {: note}